-Letícia has worked on human rights issues in Brazil, Argentina, Guatemala, Mexico, Suriname, Colombia, Nicaragua, Honduras, the United States, United Kingdom, Northern Ireland, Cambodia, Serbia, and Kosovo.
-She has written articles and books on land, property and housing rights as well as on rights for Roma and indigenous populations.
-She has been honored by the British Council and was recognized with the Overseas Research Students Awards Scheme of the Higher Education Funding Council for England to conduct research at well-established U.K. academic institutions.
+Letícia has worked on human rights issues in Brazil, Argentina, Guatemala, Mexico, Suriname, Colombia, Nicaragua, Honduras, the United States, the United Kingdom, Northern Ireland, Cambodia, Serbia, and Kosovo.
+She has written articles and books on land, property, and housing rights as well as on rights for Roma and indigenous populations.
+She has been honored by the British Council and was recognized with the Overseas Research Students Awards Scheme of the Higher Education Funding Council for England to conduct research at well-established UK academic institutions.

 Letícia is a Brazilian lawyer and earned her PhD in law from the University of Essex in the UK.
 She holds a master’s degree in urban and regional planning from the Federal University of Rio Grande do Sul, Brazil.